manavsehgal/reactspeedcoding/manuscript/c02-es6-react-guide.md

 component, constant, or function from the dependencies.

 Dependencies are then used within a component by ```extend``` keyword to indicate object-oriented inheritance.
-Dependencies are also used as child components within a parent.
-Like in our case ```Hello``` child component is imported by ```World``` parent component before it is rendered.
+Dependencies are also used as rendered components within an owner component.
+Like in our case ```Hello``` component is imported by ```World``` owner component before it is rendered.

 Similarly a module exports a component using ```export default``` keywords.